 Methamphetamine use can also make preexisting heart problems worse.

-But wait, there’s more: arrhythmia (irregular heartbeat), cardiomyopathy (hardening of the heart muscle), aortic dissection (a tear in the aorta near the heart), and sudden death.
-And while other drugs may have long term data for decades of use, meth addicts do not live long enough to provide us with any.
+But wait, there’s more: arrhythmia (irregular heartbeat), cardiomyopathy (hardening of the heart muscle), aortic dissection (a tear in the aorta near the heart), and sudden death can also occur.
+And while other drugs may provide long-term data after decades of use, meth addicts do not live long enough to provide us with any.

 Looks are Everything

 The following pictures are of meth addicts before and after 4-6 months of use.
 The changes are devastating and painful to see.
-Meth is the ultimate time machine, fast-forwarding you to an early grave.
+Meth is the ultimate time machine, fast-forwarding the user to an early grave.

 Methamphetamine wreaks havoc on the body and mind, but it is not the most addictive of substances.
 So why do so many methamphetamine users continue to struggle with alcohol and drugs, and often even continue to abuse other illegal, prescription and over the counter drugs?